-It is also a great finishing stitch around the edge of items like fabric postcards, ATC (Artist Trading Cards) bags, purses, needle books or pin cushions.
-Anything small that requires a tidy edge.
+Pekinese stitch creates a heavy line which can follow a curve well making it ideal to use as a linear stitch.
+Pekinese stitch is also great to use as finishing line around the edge of items like fabric postcards, ATCs (Artist Trading Cards) bags, purses, needle books or pin cushions.
+It works well for anything small that requires a tidy edge.